Maui Luaus – Prices, Schedules and Reviews

 Notes:

-– All prices, websites, schedules and notes were accurate at the time of the most recent update in February 2024.
+– All prices, websites, schedules and notes were accurate at the time of the most recent update in April 2026.
 However, the information is subject to change without notice.
 Before booking, be sure and verify all the details that are important to you.
-We have provided contact information for each luau provider for your convenience.

 – We have listed the adult pricing.
 Pricing for children under the age of 13 is generally much lower than adult pricing.